coderehan/Android-Security-Interview-Preparation/README.md

 💡 Real-life example

-Your app contains thousands of classes, but only a portion is actually required in the final application.
+Your application contains thousands of classes, but only some are required in the final APK.

-R8 can remove unused code and optimize the resulting APK.
+R8 can remove unused code and optimize the final application.

 🎯 Interview answer

-«"R8 is Android's modern shrinker, optimizer and obfuscator used to reduce application size and make reverse engineering harder."»
+«"R8 is Android's modern shrinker, optimizer, and obfuscator used to reduce app size and make reverse engineering harder."»

 ---

 20. ProGuard vs R8

-❓ What's the difference?
+❓ What's the difference between ProGuard and R8?

 ProGuard| R8
 Older tool| Modern Android tool
 Shrinking| Shrinking
 Obfuscation| Obfuscation
 Optimization| Optimization
-Historically used| Commonly used today
+Historically common| Commonly used today

 🎯 Easy answer

-«ProGuard is the older solution; R8 is the modern Android shrinker/optimizer/obfuscator.»
+«"ProGuard is the older solution, while R8 is the modern Android shrinker, optimizer, and obfuscator."»

 ---